What is Debt Factoring?

 Business owners always seek out ways to leverage their assets.
-Debt factoring is a specific form of financing designed to help partners and managers reach short-term business goals.
+Debt factoring is a specific form of financing designed to help partners and managers reach short-term business goals and obtain funding without a loan.

 Debt factoring is based on selling accounts receivables to an entity that pays a fee for those accounts receivables.
 The third-party entity offers the seller a percentage of the total value of the accounts receivables.